Lily and the lake - Creston Valley Advance

-Lily Nay, a very special girl, woke up in very foul mood.
+Lily Nay, a very special girl, woke up in a very foul mood.

 Outside Lily’s window, an overcast sky had settled over her home in Kaslo.
 Light rain sprinkled the ground and wind ruffled leaves in the trees.
 The summer had, at least for the day, opted to stay in bed.
 Perhaps Lily would as well.